 WildWorks Ropes Course For those seeking adventure, the WildWorks ropes course offers an exciting challenge.
 Suspended above the zoo, this aerial course includes bridges, zip lines, and climbing elements suitable for both kids and adults.
 Safety harnesses are provided, ensuring a thrilling yet secure experience.

 Behind-the-Scenes Tours For an in-depth look at zoo operations, consider booking a behind-the-scenes tour.
-These guided experiences take visitors into restricted areas, such as animal kitchens and veterinary facilities, offering a rare glimpse into the daily care and conservation efforts at the zoo.
+These guided experiences take visitors into restricted areas.
+Such as animal kitchens and veterinary facilities, offering a rare glimpse into the daily care and conservation efforts at the zoo.

 Dining and Amenities